 Tragically, fatal overdoses have occurred when kratom is laced with hydrocodone and morphine.
 Kratom addiction has also caused respiratory depression, liver damage, seizures, and symptoms of psychosis.

-The Centers for Disease Control went so far as labeling it an emerging public health threat.
-The FDA Commissioner went further, stating, “We must ask ourselves whether the use of kratom— for recreation, pain or other reasons—could expand the opioid epidemic.”
+The U.S. Centers for Disease Control and Prevention (CDC) went so far as to label it an emerging public health threat.
+The FDA Commissioner went further, stating, “We must ask ourselves whether the use of kratom—for recreation, pain or other reasons—could expand the opioid epidemic.”

 Kratom Abuse Statistics

-- The American Kratom Association estimates that there are 3 to 5 million kratom users in the United States.
+- The American Kratom Association estimates there are 3 to 5 million kratom users in the U.S.

-- Between 2010-2015, U.S. poison centers received 660 calls about reported exposure to kratom, which was a tenfold increase.
+- Between 2010-2015, U.S. poison control centers received 660 calls about reported exposure to kratom, a tenfold increase.

-- 36 deaths have been linked to the use of kratom.
+- Thirty-six deaths have been linked to kratom use.

-- The drug has been banned it 16 countries.
+- The drug has been banned in 16 countries.

 Even though kratom is legal in most U.S. states, it is a psychoactive substance, and it should be taken seriously.
 Like most substances that affect the brain, the dose taken matters, and high doses can be potentially dangerous.

 For some, the fact that it is a legal naturally occurring drug is used to justify abuse.
 In reality, kratom abuse qualifies as a substance use disorder.
 If you become addicted to it, it may become a severe substance use disorder.